viamrobotics/docs/docs/tutorials/controlling-an-intermode-rover-canbus.md

 ### Raspberry Pi software setup

-You'll want to first [follow these instructions](/installation/rpi-setup/) to set up Viam Server on your Raspberry Pi and configure (for now) an empty robot configuration.
+Before proceeding, [set up `viam-server` on your Raspberry Pi ](/installation/rpi-setup/) and configure a (for now) empty robot configuration.

 Next, install the PiCAN 2 driver software <a href="https://copperhilltech.com/blog/pican2-pican3-and-picanm-driver-installation-for-raspberry-pi/" target="_blank">following these instructions</a>.